 Having a written contract & policies represents professionalism and is more likely to be respected.

-It can be a big help to be able to refer a client to a written policy that is in your contract than to explain to them what you spoke about once months ago.
+It can be a big help to be able to refer a client to a written policy.
+Then you are able to refer them to a policy that is in your contract.
+This is much better than explaining to them what you spoke about once months ago.

 Remember, a verbal contract isn’t worth the paper it’s written on.